-This document identifies the Covid-19-related risks that our community of self-employed therapists, beauticians and personal trainers might encounter when delivering their professional services.
+This document identifies the Covid-19-related risks that our community of self-employed therapists, beauticians (when allowed to operate) and personal trainers might encounter when delivering their professional services.

 We have identified and tackled potential risks: 1.
 Before their appointment takes place, 2.
 When travelling to their appointments, 3.
 During the delivery of their service, 4.
 After their appointment.
 We’re making the findings and strategies outlined in this document publicly available on our website as recommended by the new government guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.

 - Client or someone from the household is infected with Covid-19 or is in close contact with an infected person